We are seeking submissions for a new book documenting the lives of trans people from across the world.

 Freight Books, The Mental Health Foundation and National Theatre of Scotland are delighted to be able to offer a small fee for all published submissions.

-The book will be launched in October 2017 as part of the Scottish Mental Health Arts and Film Festival.
 Fifty per cent of the book’s profits will be divided between the ongoing work of the Adam World Choir project and the Mental Health Foundation's arts programme.
 The other 50 per cent will be retained by Freight, a small, independent Glasgow-based publisher which has been strongly supportive of LGBT authors and issues.